thriveweb/deking-new/content/services/deck-treatment-s-maintenance.md

 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/services/deck-treatments-maintenance/'
   description: >-
-    Deck Treatment and Maintenance Services - Deck Oil or Acrylic for Treatment and Maintenance.
-Here what DeKing Decks have to say about the best options for Australian Decks
+    Deck Oil or Acrylic for Treatment and Maintenance.
+Here what DeKing Decks have to say about the best options for Australian Deck
   title: 'Deck Treatment & Maintenance Brisbane, Gold Coast & SE QLD'
 ---